wikimedia/analytics-refinery/HACKING.md

     trailing ```.properties```)

 * We do not like camelCase in variable names.
-Only use them in Java code, where they are somewhat standard.
+Only use them in Java code, where they are somewhat standard, and in Python class names.

 * Filenames for files in HiveQL should end in ```.hql```.